Infested

-Infested is a 2023 French horror film conceived, co-written, and directed by Sébastien Vaniček in his feature directorial debut.
-Its original French title is Vermines, which is literally Vermin in English.
-The film stars Théo Christine as a twenty-something Banlieue resident who takes home a lethal desert spider that reproduces rapidly and causes a massive infestation in the neighborhood.
+Infested (Vermines) is a 2023 French horror film conceived, co-written, and directed by Sébastien Vaniček in his feature directorial debut.
+The film stars Théo Christine as a twenty-something banlieue resident who takes home a lethal desert spider that reproduces rapidly and causes a massive infestation in the neighborhood.
 Sofia Lesaffre, Jérôme Niel, Lisa Nyarko, and Finnegan Oldfield are featured in supporting roles.

 Vaniček conceived the film as a social commentary on xenophobia, finding parallels between spiders and banlieue residents.
 American streaming service Shudder acquired the film for the United States and Canada and other key international territories ahead of its premiere at the 80th Venice International Film Festival and screening at Fantastic Fest 2023.
 The film was released in France on 27 December 2023, and on Shudder on 27 April 2024.
 Critical reception to the film was "overwhelmingly positive".

 Plot

 Three Arab smugglers hunt for spiders in a Middle Eastern desert, during which one of them gets bitten and writhes in pain after dousing a nest with poison gas.
 More spiders emerge from the nest and the others net some with plastic containers.
 The bitten man is killed by his companion with a machete.
 The survivors escape in their truck.

 One spider is transported to a convenience store in Paris, where sneakers dealer and exotic animal lover Kaleb buys it along with a pair of earrings.
 Back home in a multicultural suburb, Kaleb seizes a troublemaker's bag containing fireworks used to pull a prank, is reminded by his bicycle-thieving friend Mathys that he must sell Toumani his sneakers soon, and argues with his sister Manon over whether to sell their deceased mother's house.
 Kaleb keeps the spider in his room, only to lose it later after gifting his neighbor Claudia the earrings at her farewell party.
 Unable to find it, he takes Toumani's sneakers and sleeps in the living room.

 The next day, Kaleb argues with his former friend Jordy as he helps Lila (Jordy's girlfriend), Manon, and Mathys with renovating the house.
 Kaleb sells Toumani the sneakers, after which xenophobic resident Gilles approaches and suspects them of dealing drugs.
 Toumani gets bitten by spiders crawling out of a sneaker.
 After hanging up on Toumani several times, Kaleb finds him dead in his apartment.
 Toumani's body is wheeled away by authorities, who put the building on lockdown, causing panic among residents.

 Gilles is adamant that Toumani died of drug overdose as a result of his earlier transaction with Kaleb, who forcefully denies selling him drugs.
 Jordy kills a spider bothering Lila in the bathroom, but spiderlings emerge from it and he barricades the room.
 Kaleb admits causing the infestation, revealing Jordy the shoebox containing the cocoon his spider made when it escaped.
 Jordy and Mathys seal it, horrified that spiders have reproduced inside.
 Kaleb agrees to leave with the group, on the condition that Claudia joins them.